 The Division of Arts and Humanities at Harvard seeks applications for two College Fellow positions in Media.
 Each College Fellow will have a departmental appointment.
 It is expected that one Fellow will be appointed in the Department of Comparative Literature and one Fellow will be appointed in the Department of English.
 The Fellows will work individually and collectively to advance scholarship in and about media across the Division.

 Teaching duties will include one course each term: one undergraduate course and one course open to both graduate students and undergraduates.
-25% of the appointment will be dedicated to divisional and cross-departmental outreach and initiatives, possibly including the creation of a digital platform for the publication of innovative work in the arts and humanities, and 25% of the appointment will be reserved for the Fellow’s own research or creative work.
-Fellows may also advise and evaluate undergraduate senior theses, and doctoral students pursuing a secondary field in Critical Media Practice (cmp.gsas.harvard.edu).
+These teaching duties comprise approximately 50% of the Fellow's total time commitment.
+The other half of the appointment is divided between pursuit of the Fellow’s own research/scholarship/creative work (25%) and work in support of initiatives across departments and research units within the university (25%).
+Fellows may also be asked to advise and evaluate undergraduate senior theses and to work with doctoral students pursuing a secondary field in Critical Media Practice (cmp.gsas.harvard.edu).

 Please submit the following materials:

-2. Curriculum vitae, including a list of works, as relevant.
+- Curriculum vitae, including a list of scholarly and/or creative works.

-7. Names and contact information of three references.
-Three letters of recommendation are required, and the application is complete only when all three letters have been submitted.
+- Names and contact information of three references.
+Letters of recommendation will be requested by the application system after the full application is submitted.

-Harvard is an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability status, protected veteran status, gender identity, sexual orientation, pregnancy and pregnancy-related conditions or any other characteristic protected by law.
+Harvard University is an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, sex, gender identity, sexual orientation, religion, creed, national origin, ancestry, age, protected veteran status, disability, genetic information, military service, pregnancy and pregnancy-related conditions, or other protected status.